r-tanya/Living-Lexicon/Functionalities.md

   - Alphabetical (A → Z, Z → A)
 ![Alphabetical Sorting](images/alphabetical_sorting.png)

-  - By Search Date (Newest → Oldest, Oldest → Newest)
+  - By Search Date (Oldest → Newest, Newest → Oldest)
 ![SearchDate Sorting](images/searchdate_sorting.png)

-  - By Search Frequency (Most → Least, Least → Most)
+  - By Search Frequency (Least → Most, Most → Least)
     - Frequency appears as a numerical label to the left of each word
 ![Frequency Sorting](images/frequency_sorting.png)